Hemerocallis 'Bess Vestal': glorious trumpet-shaped deep red and orange flowers

 As an alternative day lily, you might like to consider Hemerocallis ‘Stella D’Oro’.
 It is a very similar plant to 'Bess', but has bright yellow, lightly fragrant flowers.
 Both ‘Stella’ and ‘Bess’ are perfect for a mixed planting scheme, and both will provide fabulous foliage contrast with plants like Lavandula 'Hidcote', Geranium ‘Johnson’s Blue’ or Heuchera ‘Palace Purple’.
 Hemerocallis are also particularly attractive neighbours for lower growing ornamental grasses such as a light and airy Stipa tenuissima or a blue-green Festuca glauca.
 Beautiful.

-Like most herbaceous perennials, my preference when I’m designing a planting plan for one of our customers is to use Hemerocallis in groups or drifts.
-Don’t get me wrong, a single Hemerocallis is wonderful in its own right, but a group of them is always more impressive.
+Like most herbaceous perennials, our preference when we are designing a planting plan for one of our customers is to use Hemerocallis in groups or drifts.
+Don’t get us wrong, a single Hemerocallis is wonderful in its own right, but a group of them is always more impressive.

 Tythorne Garden Design provides professional fixed-fee garden design solutions for customers in Grantham, Stamford, Newark and surrounding areas.
 Let's see how we can help you to enjoy your garden more.
 Call us on 07900 224 239 or 01529 455 355.